 Ken Doka, PhD, MDiv

-Dr. Doka is a Senior Bereavement Consultant to Hospice Foundation of America (HFA) and recipient of the 2019 Lifetime Achievement Award from the Association for Death Education and Counseling (ADEC).
+Dr. Doka is a Senior Vice President of Grief Programs at Hospice Foundation of America (HFA) and recipient of the 2019 Lifetime Achievement Award from the Association for Death Education and Counseling (ADEC).
 He serves as editor of HFA's Living with Grief® book series and its Journeys bereavement newsletter and numerous other books and publications.
-He is a prolific author, editor, and lecturer; a retired graduate school professor at The College of New Rochelle; past president of ADEC; and a member and past chair of the International Work Group on Death, Dying, and Bereavement (IWG).
+He is a prolific author, editor, and lecturer; a retired graduate school professor at The College of New Rochelle; past president of ADEC; a member and past chair of the International Work Group on Death, Dying, and Bereavement (IWG); and a member of the TAPS Advisory Board.
 In 2018, the IWG presented Doka with the Herman Feifel Award for outstanding achievement in thanatology.
 He received an award for Outstanding Contributions in the Field of Death Education from ADEC in 1998.
 Doka is an ordained Lutheran minister and a licensed mental health counselor in the state of New York.

 Andy McNiel, MA